Poly 318 Intake and Exhaust Manifold Installation

 - Repeat on the other head.

-- At this point, I would install the cork end-rail gasket if my dry fit found I needed it.
-I coat the block rail with RTV making sure to squeeze into the corners overlapping the side gaskets and then gently press the cork into the RTV.
+- At this point, I would install the end-rail fiber gaskets if my dry fit found I needed it.
+I coat the block rail with RTV making sure to squeeze into the corners overlapping the side gaskets and then gently press the gasket into the RTV.

-- If not using cork end-rail gaskets, I lay down a 1/4″-diameter bead of RTV on the rear and front end rails of the block making sure to press well into each of the corners overlapping the intake gaskets.
-If I already installed the cork gasket, I now run a thin 1/16” thick bead of RTV over the top of the cork making sure to press into the corners.
+- If not using end-rail gaskets, I lay down a 1/4″-diameter bead of RTV on the rear and front end rails of the block making sure to press well into each of the corners overlapping the intake gaskets.
 Be aware that the A318 end-rail foam/rubber gaskets that come in the kits will usually slip out of place during torquing and often leak, so do not use them—hence all the work using RTV or cork.